protonemedia/laravel-eloquent-scope-as-select/README.md

 * PHP 7.4+
 * Laravel 7.0 and higher

-This package has been tested with MySQL 5.7+ but others drivers should work as well.
+This package is tested with GitHub Actions using MySQL 5.7, PostgreSQL 10.8 and SQLite.

 ## Features